Modern YEAR THREE

 –FLASHBACK: From Legends of the Dark Knight #37.
 June.
 A week has passed since Batman visited Mercy Stone in the hospital.
 Batman begins combat-training Mercy in an abandoned gym.
 Mercy’s training will occur on-and-off for a few months to come.

-–“Irresistible” (conclusion) by Tom Peyer/Tony Harris (conclusion) (LOTDK #169-171) September to November 2003
+–“Irresistible” (conclusion) by Tom Peyer/Tony Harris (Batman: Legends of the Dark Knight #169-171) September to November 2003

 Late June-early July.
 Frank Sharp’s rise to power continues as he uses his metahuman abilities to win favor with the campaigning Mayor Gill.
 (Not sure why Gill, who was just inaugurated at the beginning of this year, is already campaigning, but I guess he’s quite Trump-ish.)
 Batman watches from the shadows as Sharp manipulates not only the mayor, but also landlords, contractors, and developers for his own personal gain.
 After a few days of surveillance, Batman confronts Sharp, intimidating him without even saying a word.
 Angered, Sharp uses his powers on Penguin, essentially taking control of his operations.
-(Penguin has successfully kept out jail and is now running a small club called The Bird’s Nest, which is basically a proto-version of his future venture, The Iceberg Lounge.)
+(Penguin has successfully kept out of jail for the past three years and is now running a small club called The Bird’s Nest, which is basically a proto-version of his future venture, The Iceberg Lounge.)
 After a few days of Penguin kowtowing to Sharp for no apparent reason, Penguin’s henchmen take it upon themselves to eliminate the newcomer.
 Batman, who has been monitoring Sharp constantly, swings in and saves his life just as the hoods are about to execute him.
 Later, Sharp’s influence gets Mayor Gill kidnapped by gangsters, causing Batman to intervene and save his life as well.
 Two weeks later, Bruce (as Bruce) confronts Sharp at a club, threatening to expose him.
 Sharp shakes Bruce’s hand and orders him to jump off a balcony, which Bruce promptly does.
 But of course, he’s Batman so he lands safely.
 After a visit with Sharp’s parents, Batman confronts Sharp one last time and sends him to Arkham.
 Bruce then visits Sharp at Arkham and reunites him with his estranged mom and dad.

 –REFERENCE: In Batman: Dark Victory #2.
 Batman considers revealing his secret ID to Harvey Dent, but ultimately decides not to.